 However, NOVEC customers are able to take advantage of the relationship NOVEC has with Electel Credit Union.
 Electel offers rates as low as 4.90% to finance a solar array for customers in NOVEC territory.
 These loans typically result in the solar + financing cost to remain at the same rate or lower than your average monthly utility payment.

-There is a 30% Federal tax credit available to home and businesses owners who have installed a solar system.
-When you file your taxes following your installation, you will receive a credit back to you equal to 30% of your total system’s cost to offset what you owe.
+There is a Federal tax credit available to home and businesses owners who have installed a solar system.
 Unfortunately, there are no Virginia State incentives at this time.
-The Federal tax credit will be reduced at the end of 2019, so if you’re thinking of going solar there is no better time than now!
+The Federal tax credit will continue to reduce until it eventually expires at the end of 2021 so if you’re thinking of going solar there is no better time than now!

 Most utilities do not add additional charges for installing solar arrays.
 However, State Law does allow utilities the ability to include standby charges for customers with larger installations.
 We always recommend consulting with your installer.

 All solar arrays include (2) warranties; one for the physical product and another for the power production.
 The product warranty will vary from manufacturer to manufacturer, while they all will be warrantied to produce power at a certain efficiency for the next 25 years.
 Additionally, a trusted installer will include a workmanship warranty period for your installation as well.

 There are two ways to judge ROI of a solar array.
 One method is to determine how long the system will have to produce power to pay for itself.
 In Virginia, the best payback periods we are seeing for residential systems is about 10 years.
 The other method takes into account the resale value solar panels add to homes.
 Although this can be subjective depending upon the resale market, homes should see an immediate return on their investment if they were to sell anytime after installing a solar array.

 If you sell your home the system and its warranties will all transfer to the new owner.